flowritecom/flow-merge/README.md

 | `llama` | `LlamaForCausalLM` |

 >📢 _We plan to support many models and architectures more, including encoder models such as BERT-Family models too._

+# Tokenizers

+When merging language models, it's crucial to consider the tokenizers involved, as they convert text into tokens that the models can process.

+`flow-merge` currently supports two modes for constructing the tokenizer that is used by the resulting merged model:
+- `base`: Default mode.
+The merged model utilizes the tokenizer of the base model.
+If no base model is specified in the merged configuration, the first model in the models list is used as the base model.
+- `merged`: If the tokenizers of the models use different vocabularies, a common vocabulary is created, and a new tokenizer is constructed based on this vocabulary.

+## Interpolation of embedding and language modeling layers
+If the tokenizers of the models use different vocabularies, `flow-merge` creates `input_ids` mappings for the models and linearly interpolates the embedding and language modeling layers.

+Currently, only `linear` interpolation is supported.

+## Special tokens
+Conflicts can arise from special tokens used by different models' tokenizers, such as differing `eos_token` tokens.
+In such cases, `flow-merge` uses the special token of the last model in the list.

 # 🚧 WIP 🚧 **📚 Additional resources**